 Link to Commonwealth War Graves Site: www.cwgc.org/find-war-dead/casualty/395000/

 Joseph Vincent (49, Brickyard Labourer, born Sedgley), his wife Lavinia (46, Fruiter, born Tipton), and their 8 children: Jenny (23, born Tipton), John (21, born Tipton), Charlotte (19, born Tipton), Annie (15, born Tipton), Benjamin (11, born Sedgley), May (9 born Sedgley), Nora (5, born Coseley), and Nina (1, born Coseley).

 147 Bloomfield Road, Tipton, Staffs.

 John Vincent (30, General Labourer at Gasworks, born Tipton), his wife Mary Ann (30, born Wolverhampton), and their 2 children: Dollie (5, born Tipton), and Winston (4, born Tipton).

 John's widow, Mary Ann, received his outstanding army pay and allowances in December 1917; this amounted to £2/3/2d (2 pounds, 3 shillings and 2 pence).
 He was not entitled to a post-war War Gratuity payment.

 As no Medal Index Card exists for John Vincent, it appears that he did not serve abroad.
-His is buried in Christ Church New Churchyard, Coseley.
+His was buried in Christ Church New Churchyard, Coseley on 9th June 1917.